 Will there be a Razer BlackShark V3?

 Much of what we know and love about the gaming headset market today wouldn’t exist without Razer.
 The company’s iconic black and green aesthetic piqued people’s interest and allowed the product category to flourish.
 Similarly, the Razer Synapse app was among the first iterations of peripheral gaming companion apps and remains the most popular.
 The company’s enormous catalog of compatible headsets, laptops, keyboards, and accessories provides a streamlined and exciting gaming experience.
-Its most recent headset, the Razer BlackShark V2 Pro (2023), is the company’s most accomplished yet.
-However, the lack of a 3.5mm connection means wired listening and Xbox compatibility are missing.
-The BlackShark V2 fares better, working with virtually every gaming platform including PlayStation 4 or 5, Nintendo Switch, and Xbox One.
+Its most recent headset, the Razer Barracuda X Chroma, is the company’s most accomplished yet.
+Likewise, talk of a Razer Barracuda 2 is simmering away in people’s peripherals.

 It was nearly eight years between the release of the original Razer BlackShark and the updated BlackShark V2.
-If we were to apply this same window to the Razer BlackShark V3, we would have to wait until 2028 for an upgrade.
-This seems unlikely, given the BlackShark V2 are some of the company’s most popular headphones.
-Razer has also ramped up production of late, releasing the BlackShark V2 Pro (2023) and BlackShark V2 HyperSpeed in 2023.
-If lucky, we could see the Razer BlackShark V3 come to market in the summer of 2024.
+If we were to apply this window to the Razer BlackShark V3, we would have to wait until 2028 for an upgrade.
+This seems unlikely, given the BlackShark V2 are one of the company’s most popular headsets.
+If lucky, we could see the Razer BlackShark V3 come to market in the summer of 2025.
 However, we will have to wait for official word from Razer for concrete details.

 Should you wait for the Razer BlackShark V3?